OWASP/NodeGoat/README.md

 It is recommended to go over the tutorial first (link to the tutorial is on the login page, just above the login box), and then exploit the vulnerabilities yourself.
 The tutorial explains each vulnerability in detail including -
 * Short Description of the vulnerability
-* Attack mechanics: explaining how each vulnerability can be exploited in the app using video screen-casts
+* Attack mechanics: explaining how each vulnerability can be exploited in the app using video screencasts
 * How do I prevent it: explaining how to address the vulnerability
 * Source code example: showing the actual fix required.
 The source code of the app also comes with comments and TODO statements at the place where fix should be applied.